clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 ========================================================
 incremental: true

-If you put an assignment `<-` in parentheses `()`, R will print the output of the assignment out for you in your document.
+If you put an assignment such as `x <- y` in parentheses `()`, R will print the output of the assignment out for you in your document.
 Otherwise, it won't show the value.

 ```r